top of page

 The Situation Room by Pete Souza could show just another day at the White House if it weren’t for its publicized context: the then-administration following live updates of a military operation that led to the killing of Osama Bin Laden.

 “Let’s end it” is also a good motto for dealing with the debate around photography’s abilities and limitations to tell the truth.
-Between the epistemological angles the prevailing schools of thought offer—lie-or-truth, yes-or-no—the truthfulness of photography is a nuanced matter of degrees, and those degrees matter.
-Any theory that leans too much towards one side or the other, looks awkward in its attempts to reach for fundamentals.
+Between the stingy black or white angles the prevailing schools of thought offer—lie-or-truth, yes-or-no, all-or-nothing—the truthfulness of photography is a nuanced matter of degrees, and those degrees matter.
+Theorists that lean too much towards one side or the other, look awkward in their attempts to land on fundamental frameworks.
 Any hypothesis that is tilted all the way to one side or the other, has already fallen.